radwayehia/SQL-Projects/README.md

     on D.Essn = E.Superssn
     WHERE D.Essn IS NULL)

-15. For each department-- if its average salary is less than the average salary of all employees-- display its number, name and number of its employees.
+15. For each department-- if its average salary is less than the average salary of all employees- display its number, name and number of its employees.

     SELECT Departments.Dname, Departments.Dnum, COUNT(E.SSN) AS Employee_Count
     FROM Departments INNER JOIN Employee E